Specialized Master's Programs

 Tuition cost for the 42-hour MNA degree is approximately $41,000.

-Applicants admitted will begin classes in summer 2019, the 2019-2020 academic year.
+Applicants admitted will begin classes in summer 2019, beginning the 2019-2020 academic year.
 The estimated 2018-2019 Notre Dame Graduate Business Program student expense budget can be found at Notre Dame's Office of Financial Aid.

 Fellowships and Partner Organizations